Database consumption: Counterexamples

 Sociologist Shinji Miyadai and writer Hiroyuki Kagami argue that the database consumption model cannot explain the popularity of mobile phone novel series, including Koizora which was a huge boom in 2006 and 2007.
 On the other hand, critic Tsunehiro Uno says that in a society where database consumption has become ubiquitous, the national function of "literary style" (grand narrative) has since defunct and is now compensated for by expanding plots.
 Whether it be the light novel boom, the mobile phone novel boom, or the practical-book-like novel boom, (Note: Practical-book-like novels (実用書的小説) are those released in novel packages but are in fact practical books.
 Examples include Natsumi Iwasakii's Moshidora and Takafumi Horie's 拝金 (Worshipping Money) and 成金 (Becoming Rich).) what matters is not the content of the text itself, but how efficiently it allows access to the background database.
 Satoshi Hamano, a critic and sociologist, draws parallels between the "deep emotion" frequently mentioned by mobile phone novel fans and animalized otaku's "moe" in database consumption theory by Azuma.

+Analysis

+Thomas Lamarre explores database consumption in detail in his 2009 book The Anime Machine, arguing that a "distributive field" is a more suitable metaphor than a database when referring to the loss of hierarchy and the loss of a sense of center and periphery in anime, and that the database structure is actually "exploded projection".
+He argues that Azuma "leaps outside" of the database structure when discussing attractive elements in moe, arriving at references to brainwashing and drugging.
+According to Lamarre, Azuma presents a "two-tiered model" in which the male otaku become both isolated and animalized, yet also socialized and humanized through database consumption.

+Writing for Mechademia, Forrest Greenwood criticized Azuma's "excessive periodization", his market-driven approach to critical inquiry, and his downplaying of gender differences in his focus on the male otaku.
+Greenwood finds these weaknesses in Otaku: Japan's Database Animals and "most of Azuma's works since".
+Fabian Schäfer and Martin Roth wrote that Azuma "stops short of addressing the questions of how the database is established and structured".
+Paul Perdijk, an independent scholar writing for the University of Tokyo, argued that there is no database "out there", negating Azuma's references to fan websites which organize elements into databases.
+He instead argues that the database is socially constructed.
+Anthropologist Ian Condry argued in the 2013 book The Soul of Anime that the popularization of Dejiko from Di Gi Charat was not individually experienced, but part of a shared affective response which gave the character meaning in a particular time and place.